How to Reward Millennials in the Workplace Without Giving A Raise

 Luckily, professional development is a nonmonetary incentive that’s mutually beneficial.
 It’s something employees want and it’s something companies value.
 Talent developers, executives, and managers agree that learning and development benefit the company.
 When you invest in your people, you invest in your business.

-- Give the employee a professional development fund.
-If an annual 3% raise is out of the question, set aside a smaller amount of money for professional development.
+If rewarding a Millennial with an annual 3% raise is out of the question, set aside a smaller amount of money for professional development.
 If an employee crushes a project after six months, send her to a conference where she can learn a new skill or simply develop her network.
 This recognizes her exemplary work, communicates appreciation, and sends her on a mini vacation.
 As a result, she develops relationships, gains company exposure, and returns with increased motivation.

 Nonmonetary rewards like professional development opportunities positively impact employee engagement and loyalty. “[Gen Z] wants the company they work for to help them maintain work-life balance as well as provide training and mentoring in addition to meaningful, challenging work,” writes Fast Company.
 Invest in your employees and make them feel appreciated.